Nothing Can Trump My Birthday

 I return to the car, where Mike has stood outside watching my every move to make sure I'm okay, grab him by his arm and say in relief, "I'm so sorry, Mike.
 Thank you.
 I'm all good now.
 Would you mind if we rode home with the top down?"

-It's about 5 degrees colder than it was two and a half hours ago, and we are flat-out freezing now, but the rest of the passengers in the car gladly concede to a frigid drive home if it means they don't have to witness me freak out.
+It's about 5 degrees colder than it was two and a half hours ago, and we are flat-out freezing now, but the rest of the passengers in the car gladly concede to a frigid drive home if it means they don't have to witness me freak out again.

 The next morning, I wake in customary joy to the new day.
 After kissing a sleeping Deborah on the shoulder, I gleefully exit the bed and make my way to the kitchen to prepare coffee for the three wonderful people still asleep in my house.